-Multiple times each day, you’ll get on and off the rafts.
+Many times each day, you’ll get on and off the rafts.
 This can be a challenging maneuver on both our motorized and oar-powered rafts.
 The rafts are roughly a 2-foot step up and can be slippery and moving; the ground will likely be uneven, sandy, and slippery.
 Once you’re on the raft, you’ll maneuver to your seat which could be over and around tubes, boxes, or other passengers.

 The rafts will have straps in multiple locations to grip as you are going downriver.
 It’s important you find two handholds that will allow you to hold yourself in place and not be pitched one way or another.
 Pay attention to the guides’ instructions and keep your hand and feet out of pinch points on the rafts.

 The beaches in Grand Canyon vary greatly.
 Many are sandy, some have steep banks you must ascend to get to the camping area, some are covered with slippery river rock.
 These beaches will be your home each evening so you can expect to be walking about them often.

-For those who are able, we ask you to participate in the duffel shuffle each morning and evening when we arrive to our camping area.
+For those who are able, we ask you to participate in the duffel shuffle each morning and evening when we arrive at our camping area.
 The guides depend on the group’s assistance to load/unload all guests’ bags, sleeping gear and camp, and kitchen equipment.
 Some items are very heavy, like five-gallon buckets of water and propane tanks.
 All of that work is worth it once you’re settled in and enjoying dinner!

 After the rafts have been unloaded, your job is to find your bags and take them to your chosen sleeping area and set up your space.
-The guides will give an orientation of how to set up the camp gear and then it’s up to you.
+The guides will give an orientation on how to set up the camp gear and then it’s up to you.

 During the day all urine must go directly into the river, there are no toilets.
 This can be a very challenging aspect of the trip for some.
 Some people choose to wade into the river and others choose to squat at the river’s edge where there is very limited privacy.